pipoblak/vscode-px-to-em/README.md

-# px to rem
+# px to em ( FORKED FROM px to rem)

-This is an extension for Visual Studio Code that allows you to convert px to rem, and vice versa.
+This is an extension for Visual Studio Code that allows you to convert px to em, and vice versa.

 ## Usage

 ### Keybindings
-* `Alt+Z` Px to rem, and rem to px.
-Converts selected text from px to rem, and rem to px.
+* `Alt+Z` Px to em, and em to px.
+Converts selected text from px to em, and em to px.

 ![](./imgs/alt_z.gif)
 ### Commands
-* Px to rem, and rem to px.
-Converts selected text from px to rem, and rem to px.
+* Px to em, and em to px.
+Converts selected text from px to em, and em to px.
-* Px to rem.
-Converts selected text from px to rem
+* Px to em.
+Converts selected text from px to em
-* Rem to px.
-Converts selected text from rem to px
+* em to px.
+Converts selected text from em to px

 ## Extension Settings

 This extension contributes the following settings:

-* `px-to-rem.px-per-rem`: number of pixels per rem.
+* `px-to-em.px-per-em`: number of pixels per em.
 Default is `16px`.
-* `px-to-rem.number-of-decimals-digits`: maximum number of decimals digits a px or rem can have
+* `px-to-em.number-of-decimals-digits`: maximum number of decimals digits a px or em can have
-* `px-to-rem.only-change-first-ocurrence`: set to change all or only the first selected ocurrence of px/rem
+* `px-to-em.only-change-first-ocurrence`: set to change all or only the first selected ocurrence of px/em
-* `px-to-rem.notify-if-no-changes`: enable/disable notification that alerts the users if no conversion could be made
+* `px-to-em.notify-if-no-changes`: enable/disable notification that alerts the users if no conversion could be made

 ## Known Issues

 * If you select a value with multiple cursors it will get converted, but following cursors may change place after the conversion.
-* '_Edits from command extension.pxToremAndRemToPx were not applied_' message appears in debug console.
+* '_Edits from command extension.pxToemAndemToPx were not applied_' message appears in debug console.

 ## Release Notes
 ### 1.2.7